-Beginning at the turn of the century, I have given my career to working in graphic design, web development, photography, and videography.
-In these years I have been afforded work with many large and small businesses, entrepreneurs, organizations, conferences, musicians, artists, filmmakers, and photographers.
+Thus far my career has been given to working in graphic design, web development, photography, and videography.
+I have been afforded work with many large and small businesses, entrepreneurs, organizations, conferences, musicians, artists, filmmakers, and photographers.
 Some of my own photography has been published in books and marketing materials across the country.
 In 1996 I earned an art award from my seventh-grade art teacher; in 2004 I finished a degree in Graphic Design.
 In the bowels of a printshop with ink-stained tradesmen, I acquired skills which helped me later when signing deals with their sales reps.
 I have worked within freelance and pro bono freedoms, and in the shadow of a pointy-haired boss.
 Since 2010 I work full-time for the American Printing House for the Blind in Louisville, Kentucky.

 Small economies, local industry, traditional living, and husbandry hold my attention.
-Wendell Berry describes husbandry as the name of a connection between man and earth: the soil, the plants, the animals; and the care and mutuality in those relationships.
-The reality of this applies much beyond the farm, to all business and industry and exchange and consumption.
-Making a little effort to better understand this, we keep chickens and are working to establish permanent garden beds.
+Wendell Berry describes husbandry as the name of a connection between man and earth — the soil, the plants, the animals — and the care and mutuality within those relationships.
+I believe that the reality of this (the necessity of this) applies much beyond the farm, to business and industry and exchange and consumption.
+Making a little effort to better understand this, we keep chickens and I am working to establish permanent garden beds.

 Website and Video Designer at the American Printing House for the Blind, February 2010–present.
 Discipline: Web development, videography, and design.